Author's Note: Yay, my first Victorious fic! :D

 I actually didn't get into this show until pretty recently.
 I mean, I didn't even watch it when it premiered last year.
 I had seen bits and pieces of episodes, but that was about it.
 The first full episode I watched was (I think) the Ke$ha one.

 But anyway, like iCarly, I think this show is cute and honestly pretty funny at times (Rex cracks me up XD).
-So, yeah, I really hope you guys enjoy this oneshot.
-I also hope the characters are actually in character.
-Be sure to let me know.
-Thanks! :)
+I hope you guys enjoy this oneshot. :)

 Disclaimer: Victorious © Dan Schneider